Eljoy/mobile-challenge/README.md

 # Welcome to the Mobile Challenge 👋
 Pleo is all about expenses.
-So of cause we though that building a little expense feed app would be a suitable challenge for you.
+So of cause we though that working on a little expense feed app would be a suitable challenge for you.
 ## App Description
 The purpose of the app is to show a list of the expenses and allow the user to navigate to an Expense detail view.
 From the detail view the user should be able to get an overview of a given expense, but also to add details to it such as receipts and a note.